clemneo/clemneo.github.io/_posts/2023-02-11-we-found-an-neuron.md

 {% include_relative plotly/patched_mlp_fig.html %}

 The two MLP layers that stand out are Layer 0 and Layer 31.
 We already know that Layer 0’s MLP is generally important for GPT-2 to function[^1] (although we're not sure why attention in Layer 0 is important).
 The effect of Layer 31 is more interesting.
 Our results suggests that Layer 31’s MLP plays a significant role in predicting the ‘ an’ token.
+(See [this comment](https://www.lesswrong.com/posts/cgqh99SHsCv3jJYDS/we-found-an-neuron-in-gpt-2?commentId=FLpxtfnwnMjZwXv3B#comments) if you're confused how this result fits with the logit lens above.)

 ## Finding 1: We can discover predictive neurons by activation patching individual neurons
 Activation patching has been used to investigate transformers by the layer, but can we push this technique further and apply it to individual neurons?
 Since each MLP in a transformer only has one hidden layer, each neuron’s activation does not affect any other neuron in the MLP.
 So we should be able to patch individual neurons, because they are independent from each other in the same sense that the attention heads in a single layer are independent from each other.